-Map

-10: Proposed Route 67/68 Service Changes
+Map 10: Proposed Route 67/68 Service Changes

-Map 11: Proposed Route 67 Service Changes (Weekday routing after 8 PM and all-day Saturdays) areas on the east side of Road 68 and ensure convenient access to the new school.
+Map 11: Proposed Route 67 Service Changes (Weekday routing after 8 PM and all-day Saturdays)

 BFT staff propose extending Route 225 to serve the new Sageview High School and nearby areas.
 The extension would operate on weekdays until 8 PM, after which the route would revert to its current configuration.
-Os aturdays and Sundayshe route will also follow its existing alignment the addition of direct service to the airport.
+On Saturdays and Sundays, the route will also follow its existing alignment with the addition of direct service to the airport.
 This change replaces the previous routing through Saraceno Way at CBC.

-Both eastbound and westbound trips will serve Sageview High Schothle north side of Burns Roady traveling in a counterclockwise loop.
-Electronic designed to accommodate the growing residential
+Both eastbound and westbound trips will serve Sageview High School on the north side of Burns Road by traveling in a counterclockwise loop.
+The extension is designed to accommodate the growing residential areas on the east side of Road 68 and ensure convenient access to the new school.